QiuQiuJing/Moon/_posts/2019-08-21-recommender-skin-care-part1.md

 Using data from sephora.com, the system recommends a skin care product based on products that a user has liked, or what category of product the user is presently searching for.

-### Outline
+Here is the outline:

-1. Web scraping and data collection
+**1. Web scraping and data collection
-2. Data cleaning and pre-processing
+**2. Data cleaning and pre-processing
-3. Content-based filtering
+**3. Content-based filtering
-4. Collaborative filtering
+**4. Collaborative filtering
-5. Aggregation and recommendation
+**5. Aggregation and recommendation**

-In this post, I am going to walk through the first part and second part.
+In this post, I will walk through the first part and second part.